kilin-math/kilin-math.github.io/about.markdown

 permalink: /about/
 ---

-I am a mathematican, I work as Associate professor at Guangdong Technion-Israel Institute of Technology, Shantou, China.
+I am a mathematican, I work as an Associate professor at Guangdong Technion-Israel Institute of Technology, Shantou, China.

 [cv](https://kilin-math.github.io/files/cv.pdf)